CoffeeManApp/traveljournal/README.md

 🚀 Features

 ✅ Create and manage multiple travel destinations/trips.
-✅ Save links from major platforms: YouTube, TikTok, Instagram, Facebook, and Xiaohongshu (XHS).
+✅ Save links from major platforms: YouTube, TikTok, Instagram and Xiaohongshu (XHS).
 ✅ Preview saved videos (where embedding is supported).
 ✅ Smart link fallback provides a direct link for restricted content ✅ Stored locally in your browser (no account needed).